e12chaos/BINF6250F25/project03/README.md

 # Struggles
-- **Strand directionality complexity**: Implementing the scoring for forward and reverse complement strands required careful indexing and thinking through molecular biology principles- that I kept second guessing myself on.
+- **Strand directionality complexity**: Implementing the scoring for forward and reverse complement strands required careful thinking through molecular biology principles- that I kept second guessing myself on.

 - **Asynchronous collaboration**: Coordinating schedules proved difficult, especially when the group leader was ill for a week.
 Working asynchronously meant delayed feedback loops and difficulty debugging together in real-time.
 We had to rely heavily on detailed comments and commit messages to communicate our progress and questions.

 - **Unequal workload distribution due to illness**: When one team member is sick, the remaining members must either take on additional work or wait for recovery, both of which impact project momentum and team dynamics.

+- **Understanding MCMC conceptually**: Grasping how random sampling can lead to optimal solutions was initially counterintuitive.
+The probabilistic selection choosing k-mers based on weighted scores rather than always picking the best, which I am not sure led to the correct graph,but we do have a graph

 # Personal Reflections
 ## Group Leader (Nikaela Aitken)